Things to Do in Victoria – Last updated: January 10th, 2023

 Where to Stay in Victoria

-Helm’s Inn: Located just outside of popular Beacon Hill Park. this all-suite hotel offers spacious accommodations, free WiFi, a refrigerator, microwave, and very high reviews.
+Helm’s Inn: Located just outside of popular Beacon Hill Park. this all-suite hotel offers spacious accommodations, free WiFi, a refrigerator, a microwave, and very high reviews.
 They also have some kitchenettes available and have a coin-operated laundry facility on-site.
+Click here for reviews and availability.

 Marketa’s Bed & Breakfast: This is where we stayed during our 150-day road trip across Canada.
-The breakfast alone is worth the stay, which includes things like home-baked scones or muffins, Montreal-style bagels, French toast, and more.
-This heritage home showcases Edwardian décor, has four-poster beds, and is very centrally located and walking distance to many popular sights.
+The breakfast alone is worth the stay, including home-baked scones or muffins, Montreal-style bagels, French toast, and more.
+This heritage home showcases Edwardian décor, has four-poster beds, and is very centrally located and within walking distance of many popular sights.
+Click here for reviews and availability.

 Fun Things to Do on Vancouver Island and Beyond